Alpine A110 Review 2024

 If the driver and passenger are decently accommodated it’s at the expense of space for much else.
 No small rear seats in here like the Audi TT - the A110 a strict two-seater.
 There’s actually next to no stowage in the interior either, the cabin’s width not intruded into by anything as useful as a door bin.

 Likewise, reach under the dashboard in front of the passenger and you’ll not find a glovebox.
-Keep your phone, keys etc in your pockets then, as the only solution Alpine offers is an optional cargo net and interior storage case which cost £460 when new.
-Most buyers didn’t bother.
+Keep your phone, keys etc in your pockets then, as the only solution Alpine offers is an optional cargo net and interior storage case.
+Most buyers don't bother.

 Forget trips to the cash and carry to stockpile bog roll, flour and yeast the next time there’s the suggestion of a pandemic as you’ll be doing well to get a week’s worth of shopping in.
 And give up golf, as you’ll not get your clubs in the boot.